busterbenson/public/Codex.md

 **If you are Buster:**

 1. As often as you can: re-read your [Type 3 beliefs](#type-3-opinions) (opinions).
-2. At the beginning of every month, read the whole thing and make any necessary edits.
+2. As things happen in the world, revisit and edit this document to reflect your changing beliefs.
 3. At the beginning of every year archive the document.
 Here's [2012](https://github.com/busterbenson/public/blob/master/Codex2012.md), [2013](https://github.com/busterbenson/public/blob/master/Codex2013.md), [2014](https://github.com/busterbenson/public/blob/master/Codex2014.md), [2015](https://github.com/busterbenson/public/blob/master/Codex2015.md).
 4. Around your birthday every year, write a new yearly report.